realkotob/rooms2d/README.md

 ## How does it work?

+You move with WASD, arrow keys, or mouse.
+You press space to mute/unmute.
+You right-click to throw the bouncy ball.

 The room name is after the /r/ so for example to go to a room called `game-dev` the link would be `https://www.mossylogs.com/r/game-dev`

 You can also add the [**Discord bot**](https://discord.com/api/oauth2/authorize?client_id=797931723907268698&permissions=8&redirect_uri=https%3A%2F%2Fdiscord.com%2Fapi%2Foauth2%2Fauthorize%3Fclient_id%3D797931723907268698%26permissions%3D68672%26scope%3Dbot&scope=bot) to your server to instantly create links with `!room` ([source code](https://github.com/asheraryam/rooms2d-bot)).